Resources:

 Flavia Kyomukama is an educationist by profession and an HIV and gender activist.
 Flavia is currently the Programme Manager Women Organisations Network for Human Rights Advocacy (WONETHA) for five years and PITCH Project Coordinator at WONETHA.
 Flavia has been instrumental in enhancing the capacity of female sex workers capacity to implement long-term and sustainable grants focused directly on the needs of the female sex workers in Uganda.
 Flavia has also supported various Key populations communities from inception and continues to support their capacity building programming and resource mobilisations strategies to ensure sustainable organisations.
 Flavia is the founder of the National Forum for People living with HIV Networks in Uganda.
 She is an excellent advocate for the rights of marginalized communities and key populations specifically, and her passion for community empowerment, inclusion, access to services and livelihood support /community safety nets is invaluable.
 She is also currently a member of the Global Network of PLHIV (GNP+).
 Flavia previously worked in Mozambique in as Provincial Coordinator UNESCO project for United National for International Partnership.
 At the end of the project, she served with Mozambique network of AIDS service organizations (MONASO) as Adviser Advocacy for Access to Antiretroviral Treatment.

-Grace Mukuhi Kamau currently works as the National Coordinator of the Kenya Key Population Consortium.
-Grace holds a Bachelor degree in Sociology and Political science from the Catholic University of Eastern Africa.
-She identifies as a woman sex worker.
-She has worked in the HIV field in relation to key population for 8 years now.
-She has previously worked at Bar Hostess Empowerment Programme (BHESP) as Program Officer.
-She later joined KESWA a consultant to offer support on organizational development.
-She has also worked as a consultant with the Global Network of Sex work Projects.
-Her passion has been working key populations on issues of HIV prevention, human rights and movement building
+Ms. Grace Kamau holds a Bachelor degree in Sociology and Political science from the Catholic University of Eastern Africa.
+She identifies as a female sex worker and has worked in the HIV field in relation to key populations for 18 years.
+She has previously worked at Bar Hostess Empowerment Programme (BHESP) as Program Officer and worked as a consultant with the Global Network of Sex Work Projects.
+Her passion has been working with sex workers on issues of HIV prevention, human rights and movement building.
+She has also worked as the National coordinator of the Kenya Key Population Consortium and she currently works as the African Sex Workers Alliance Regional Coordinator in Nairobi.
+She seat as a member of Feminist Opportunuty Now (FON) Africa Regional Coordination Committee (RCAC).
+She is also a Supervisory board member of Mama Cash.

 Maria Justina Eduardo Cumbe